qaztiel/tibiaguessr-backend/README.md

 2. `pip install "fastapi[all]"`
 3. `uvicorn main:app --reload`

-Should have a working version of the backend on localhost:8000
+Should have a working version of the backend on localhost:8000 and visit the docs at localhost:8000/docs